Can we help you?

-We can ship our surfboards anywhere in Mexico from $600p, but unfortunately shipping overseas is very expensive.
+We can ship our surfboards anywhere in Mexico from $800p, but unfortunately we do not ship overseas.

 How long does it take to get a custom surfboard?

-It depends on how many custom orders I have when you order, but normally our turnaround time is between 1 and 3 weeks after receiving deposit.
+It depends on how many custom orders I have when you order, but normally our turnaround time is between 2 and 4 weeks after receiving deposit.
 Closer to Christmas it might take a little longer.
-We also offer a rush service and we can finish your board in one week for an added cost.
+We also offer a rush service and we can finish your board earlier for an added cost.